COUN A107H: Chicana/o & Latina/o Experience and Success in Higher Education Honors

 Required Writing, Problem Solving, Skills Demonstration

-Students will develop a summary position paper reflecting the ability to synthesize diverse material that employs evidence of critical thought and formation of an outlook on their understanding of the Chicana/o and Latina/o background and condition related to the educational experience.
-Students will be able to problem solve and create an action life plan based on their educational and career goals.
-Students will demonstrate active listening skills and develop reflective abilities through individual presentations and group projects.
+Students will develop a summary position papers reflecting the ability to synthesize diverse material that employs evidence of critical thought and formation of an outlook on their understanding of Mestizaje and the Chicana/o and Latina/o background and condition related to the educational experience.
+Students will be able to problem solve and create agency of informed thought as a means to understand their identity and role in education and society.
+Students will demonstrate and develop reflective abilities and metacognitive skills through individual presentations and group projects.

 Eligible Disciplines